Aarception/Mo-information-security-portfolio/README.md

-Specifically, the Holder notes that starting July 1, around July 16, and on July 28, 2026, following the presentation of the ***'New Genre of Civic Document,'*** containing role-outcrop documentation, further email observations, and runtime records, there were experienced system-wide events affecting portal systems.
+Specifically, the Holder notes that starting July 1, around July 16, and on July 28, 2026, following the presentation of the 'New Genre of Civic Document,' containing role-outcrop documentation, further email observations, and runtime records, there were observed system-wide events affecting portal systems.

 The Holder is documenting this for chronology.